xDaryamo/puccini/README.md

 processes.

-Kubernetes doesn't normally require workflows: its "scheduling" paradigm is a declarative alternative to the "classical" procedural orchestration paradigm.
+Kubernetes doesn't normally require workflows: its "scheduling" paradigm is a declarative alternative to the classical procedural orchestration paradigm.
 As it provides a truly cloud-native environment, Kubernetes applications are better off orchestrating themselves, for example by relying on [operators](https://github.com/operator-framework/operator-sdk) to do the heavy lifting.
 Still, it could make sense to use workflows for certain externally triggered features.
-Puccini's solution is straightforward: it can generate an Ansible playbook that deploys artifacts with `kubectl cp` and executes them with `kubectl exec`.
+Puccini's solution is straightforward: it can generate an Ansible playbook that deploys TOSCA artifacts with `kubectl cp` and executes them with `kubectl exec`.

 * [**puccini-js** documentation](puccini-js/README.md)

 Clout
 -----